Kaycee276/Node-reg-no/README.md

-# Node-reg-no
+# JambRegNO

-Node-reg-no is a Node.js application that allows users to upload PDF files and extract registration numbers from them.
-The application utilizes Express.js to create a RESTful API, making it easy to integrate into other systems or use as a standalone service.
+JambRegNO is a clean and efficient Node.js application that extracts registration numbers from PDF files.
+The application provides a simple REST API for uploading PDFs and automatically extracting UNN registration numbers using pattern matching.

 ## Features